How to choose between MegaFlow or Combi

 Can only run 1 bath or shower at a time

 Will not cope with more than 2 bathrooms working at one time

 Can only deliver a maximum of 16 litres a minute of hot water

 Not suitable for large properties with more than 2 bathrooms

 Mega Flow or Combi – Which is Right For You?

 So which is right for you?
 Mega Flow or Combi?
-As you will have seen, it largely depends on the number of bathrooms you have.
+As you will have seen, it largely depends on the number of bathrooms you have and whether you have gas supply.
 If your property is 3 bed or under, then consider the Combi boiler.
 If you have more than 3 bedrooms and more than 1 bathroom plus you have the storage space, then a Mega Flow will be a good option.

-If you need more help choosing or want us to install your Mega Flow or Combi boiler, then contact us.
+If you need more help choosing or want us to install your Megaflow system or Combi boiler, then contact us.

 Disclaimer: The information contained on this website if for general information purposes only.
 You should not rely upon the material or information on the website as a basis for making any decisions or actions and we don’t accept liability for anything you chose to do with the information.